kuldeepsharma1/cyber-honey-pot/README.md

 ### Design of Honeypot Monitor Hub

-The monitor hub will run in the orchestration network VM with a database to store all the PLC emulator and controller's report.
-The primary key is components ID.
-The monitor hub provides the http(s) POST API for the emulator and controller to upload the report data.
-The monitor hub also provide the web interface for blue team defender to check, search and view the report.
-The alert and notification are also provide by the web pages.
-The web overview is shown below:
+The **Honeypot Monitor Hub** serves as the central system for collecting, storing, and visualizing reports from all PLC emulators and controllers.
+It facilitates real-time monitoring and alerting for the Blue Team, enabling efficient management of the honeypot environment and detection of potential threats.
+The **Monitor Hub** is deployed on a virtual machine within the orchestration network.
+It includes:

+- **Database**: Stores reports from PLC emulators and controllers, indexed by a unique **Component ID**.
+- **HTTP(S) POST API**: Allows PLC emulators and controllers to upload their report data.
+- **Web Interface**: Provides Blue Team defenders with web UI to view, search, and filter reports, monitor system alerts and notifications and navigate across detailed component views.

+The honeypot monitor hub web UI overview is shown below:

 ![](doc/img/rm_s14.png)

+`Figure-13: Honeypot monitor hub landing page screen shot, version v_0.1.3 (2024)`

-The Monitor hub web provide 5 main pages:
+The Monitor Hub provides a comprehensive web interface with five main pages, as illustrated below:

-- **Monitor Hub landing page** : The main page to show the current overview of the honey system such as how many online PLC Simulator and Controller reported to the hub, any potential attack has been happened and total logs size for today has been achieve.
-User can also navigate to the PLC controllers and PLC emulators view page or download the honeypot user manual from the landing page.
+- **Monitor Hub Landing Page**: Main overview page of the honeypot system status, including: Total number of online PLC Simulators and Controllers, Notifications of potential attacks and Total size of logs collected for the current day.
+It also provides the quick access to `PLC Emulator View` and `PLC Controller View` pages, Honeypot user manual download.
-- **PLC emulators view page** : The webpage with a table to show all the online emulator situation includes `PLC ID`,  ` Honeypot IP address`, `OT Protocol`, `Ladder logic module ID`, `Last Update Timestamp`, `Total online time` , `abnormal state report count`, `total report count` .
+-  **PLC Emulators View Page**:  Webpage displays a table summarizing all **online emulators** with detailed information includes `PLC ID`, `Honeypot IP Address`, `OT Protocol`, `Ladder Logic Module ID`, `Last Update Timestamp`, `Total Online Time`, `Abnormal State Report Count`, and `Total Report Count`, it also provides navigation links to detailed views for individual emulators.
-- **PLC Emulator detailed page** : The webpage show the detailed information of  a selected PLC emulator,  one table to show the latest 20 report and one table to highlight the warning and alert report.
+- **PLC Emulator Detailed Page**: The webpage shows the detailed information of  a selected PLC emulator with one table to show the latest 20 reports and one table to highlight the warnings and alerts.
-- **PLC controllers view page** : The webpage with a table to show all the online controller situation includes `PLC ID`,  ` Honeypot IP address`, `OT Protocol`, `Ladder logic module ID`, `Last Update Timestamp`, `Total online time` , `target PLC ID`,  `target PLC IP address`, `abnormal state report count`, `total report count` .
+- **PLC Controllers View Page**: Webpage displays a table summarizing all **online controllers**, including:`Controller ID`, `Honeypot IP Address`, `OT Protocol`, `Target PLC ID`, `Target PLC IP Address`, `Last Update Timestamp`, `Total Online Time`, `Abnormal State Report Count`, and `Total Report Count`, it also provide links to detailed views for individual controllers and their target PLCs.
-- **PLC Emulator detailed page** : The webpage show the detailed information of  a selected PLC controller,  one table to show the latest 20 report and one table to highlight the warning and alert report.
+- **PLC Controller Detailed Page**: The webpage shows the detailed information of  a selected PLC controller with one table to show the latest 20 reports and one table to highlight the warnings and alerts.

-To View the PLC emulator state, select the `PLC Emulator View` tab from the navigation bar and the click the PIC ID on in the table as shown below:
+To View the PLC emulator state, select the `PLC Emulator View` tab from the navigation bar and the click the `PIC ID` in the table as shown below:

 ![](doc/img/rm_s15.png)

+`Figure-14: Honeypot monitor hub PLC emualtor state view page screen shot, version v_0.1.3 (2024)`

 For the information detail please refer to below table: